chhavid/Head-Tail-js/README.md

 tail -n number, --lines=number
    The location is number lines.

+tail -q
+   Suppresses printing of headers when multiple files are being examined.

+tail -r
+   The -r option causes the input to be displayed in reverse order, by line.
+Additionally, this option changes the meaning of the -b, -c and -n options.
+When the -r option is specified, these options specify the number of bytes, lines or 512-byte blocks to display, instead of the bytes, lines or blocks from the beginning or end of the input from which to begin the display.
+The default for the -r option is to display all of the input.

 If more than a single file is specified, each file is preceded by a header consisting of the string “==> XXX <==” where “XXX” is the name of the file.